Slawcio/puppy-test/README.md

 9. Adopt Brook and Maggie Mae.
 Add a first vet visit and a collar and leash for Brook, and add a travel carrier for Maggie Mae.
 Complete the adoption with a credit card, and verify the adoption has been completed

 #### General outcomes
 - https://spartantest-puppies.herokuapp.com/ should be equipped with aut-id.
-Most pages does not have at at all.
+Most pages do not have them at at all.
-- 8th point - spartantest page above have an error. addons are not calculated to fee total price.
-Tests is failing as it should then.
+- 8th point - spartantest page above has an error. addons are not calculated to fee the total price.
+Test step is failing as it should then.

 ## Description